If you dream about an e-bike, but as your old traditional bicycle, there is a way not only to keep it, but also make it evolve.

 Put a motor where pedals are

-Another solution is to install a motor directly in the pedal block of the bike.
+Another solution is to install a motor directly in the pedal block of your traditional bicycle.
 Kits that incorporate all the necessary elements are sold online from 500 euros for a city bike.
-I cover how to select the right e-bike for urban trips in this post.

 This time, the installation procedure is more technical.
 There are multiple YouTube videos that show the installation process.
 Here is one that I found the most appropriate: